 Authority Provisions Cost Sharing (Federal/ Non-Federal)

 Construction OMRR&R

 Water Supply Grants permanent Sponsor must contract 100% reimbursement

 Storage rights to use the storage to provide 100% of the O&M on an

 space to the sponsor reimbursement of the annual basis and

 Water Supply upon completion of the costs allocated to water repairs, reconstruction

 Act '58 payments of the cost of supply within the life of and major

 storage. the project but not more rehabilitation and

 P.L.
 88-140, than 30 years from the replacements, as they

 Permanent initial use of the are required for

 Rights to Storage projects for water storage allocated to

 supply. water supply.

 Section 932,

 WRDA '86 For new projects

 reimbursement is based

 Section $103(c(2))$ on the actual

 and (3), WRDA development costs

-'86 allocated to water
+' 86 allocated to water

 supply storage and shall

 be made during the

 period of construction.

 For reallocations,

 reimbursement is based

 on the highest of

 benefits or revenues

 foregone, the

 replacement cost or the

 updated cost of storage.

 Additional Consid erations for Water Supply Storage:

-10% of benefits fo r new projects must be flo od control or navigation.
+10% of benefits for new projects must be flood control or navigation.

 Authority Provisions Cost Sharing (Federal/ Non-Federal)

-Construction OMRR&R
+- Construction OMRR&R

 Water Supply, ASA(CW) can enter For the period of use,

 Surplus Water into contracts with user pays an annual

 states, private concerns amount based on the

 Section 6, FCA and individuals at updated cost of storage

-'44 prices and terms plus OMRR&R.
+' 44 prices and terms plus OMRR&R.

 ASA(CW) finds

 reasonable, to provide

 surplus water or

 temporary use of

 available storage from

 Corps reservoirs for

 domestic and industrial

 uses, rather than

 reallocating and

 granting a permanent

 right to storage.

-erations for Water Supply, -
+Additional Considerations for Water Supply, Surplus Water:

-0 have been provided in the r 1

-ter would have been more -

-es.
-The use must not signi -

-contracts are norm ally limited to 5 years, with h provisions for an additio nal 5-year extension.
+The storage must have been provided in the reservoir for some other purpose not yet being realized, or the water would have been more beneficially used as M&I water than for authorized purposes.
+The use must not significantly affect the authorized purposes.
+Such contracts are normally limited to 5 years, with provisions for an additional 5-year extension.

-Water Supply, When a governor of a The cost assigned to the

-Minor state has declared an water is based on the

-Emergency Withdrawals emergency due to current value of the

-vv unurawais drought, withdrawals of storage, with a

-Saction 6 ECA up to 50-acree feet of minimum of \$50 per

-Section 6, FCA '44 storage may be permitted for domestic year.
-The project

-44 and industrial uses for a manager signs the permit.

-period of up to 1 year. permu.

-period of up to 1 year.
+Water Supply, When a governor of a The cost assigned to the Minor state has declared an water is based on the Emergency emergency due to current value of the Withdrawals drought, withdrawals of storage, with a up to 50-acree feet of minimum of \$50 per Section 6, FCA storage may be year.
+The project ' 44 permitted for domestic manager signs the and industrial uses for a permit. period of up to 1 year.

 Authority Provisions Cost Sharing (Federal/ Non-Federal)

 Construction OMRR&R

 Recreation, Projects must be under 50% first costs of all 100% non-Federal

 Lake Projects the control of the recreational features,

 Army. except when those

-Section 4, FCA, Requires non-Federal costs are paid from SRUF funds - non-
+Section 4, FCA, Requires non-Federal costs are paid from

 as amended cost sharing.
+SRUF funds - non-

 If there is no willing Federal.

-Federal Water cost sharing partner, rederal.
+Federal Water cost sharing partner,

 Project Corps may only Upgrading sanitary

 Recreation Act provide minimum facilities on Corps

-'65, as amended facilities. operated areas -100%
+'65, as amended facilities. operated areas - 100%

-, The Corps may also Federal
+The Corps may also Federal

 Section provide type "C" visitor

 103(c)(4), centers, handicap LERRD - 100 % non-

 WRDA '86 access and operational Federal

 boat ramps.

 Section 2804,

 Reclamation

 Projects

 Authorization

+and Adjustments

-and Adjustments Act '92
+Act '92

 Additional Considerations for Recreation, Lake Projects:

 ASA(CW) requires the sponsor share to be provided during construction.

-Minimum facilities are joint costs and are shared among the project purposes in accordance

-with Section $103(c)(4)$, WRDA '86.
+Minimum facilities are joint costs and are shared among the project purposes in accordance with Section 103(c)(4), WRDA '86.

-Non-Federal sponsor will hold and save the U.S. free from damages due to construction,

-operation and maintenance.
+Non-Federal sponsor will hold and save the U.S. free from damages due to construction, operation and maintenance.